Rock Island Independents: Early history

-One of the first professional football teams, the Independents were founded in 1907 by Demetrius Clements as an independent football club.
+One of the first professional football teams, the Independents were founded in Rock Island, Illinois, in 1907 by Demetrius Clements as an independent football club.
 The independent team had no athletic club affiliation, no social club ties and no corporate company backing or sponsorship.
 As a result, the team was named the "Independents."

 The Independents played in Douglas Park (1907–1925) and Browning Field (1926).
-After its founding, the 1910 team went undefeated and were not scored on in five games.
-Many of the players from the 1910 team reunited in 1912 and, under Coach John Roche, the Independents won eight games without giving up a score.
+The 1910 team went undefeated and were not scored on in five games.
+A year of hiatus seems to have followed.

+The team reorganized in 1912, seeking to compete with the neighboring community of Moline on the gridiron.
+Many of the players from the 1910 team reunited in that year and, under Coach John Roche, the team won eight games without giving up a score.

 Walter Flanigan was the owner of the Independents 1915 to 1923.
 Dale Johnson then owned the team from 1924 until it folded, along with the rest of the American Football League in 1926.